veevo/dev/src/books/chico-xavier/in-the-greater-world.md

 ---

 ## Overview
-[Back cover] In this volume, André Luiz focuses on aspects of life in the spirit world and the communication between discarnates and incarnates, especially during the sleep of the physical body.
+In this volume, André Luiz focuses on aspects of life in the spirit world and the communication between discarnates and incarnates, especially during the sleep of the physical body.

 The spiritual author explains the causes of mental disturbances and presents their respective spiritual treatments.